pagekit/docs/developer-basics/cli.md

 ### Clear the cache

-To empty the cache directory and remove other temporary files, you can use the `clearcache` command.
+To empty the cache you can use the `clearcache` command.
+This command removes all `*.cache` files from the cache directory, which is located at `tmp/cache` in a usual Pagekit installation.

 Example: